Art

 Courses & Faculty

-Central’s art curriculum emphasizes studio work supplemented by courses in art history, criticism and theory — something you won’t find at other schools.
-Central’s program opens doors to careers in the arts through pathways in art education, art therapy, arts management, architecture and art history.
+Central’s art curriculum emphasizes studio work supplemented by courses in history, literature, criticism and theory.
+Central’s program opens doors to careers in the arts through pathways in art education, art therapy, arts management, graphic design and multimedia arts.
 The college’s art curriculum prepares students for teaching certifications, graduate programs, daily business operations of art institutions and so much more.

 Whatever path students choose, they learn how to think creatively; gather, analyze and interpret information; view issues from multiple perspectives; successfully express and communicate their work; solve problems; collaborate with others; and imagine new and creative solutions.

 Central’s small studio classes enable instructors to give personal attention to each individual and carefully critique works in progress.
-Minors in studio art and art history are also available to all students.
+A minor in studio art is also available to all students.

 Learn more about this discipline in the course catalog.